Frequently Asked Questions

 On a free Mini Kudoboard, the limit is 10 board posts (either from 10 separate contributors, or from fewer contributors who each make multiple posts).
 On all other types of Kudoboards, there is no limit!
-Invite as many people as you’d like - each person can add multiple kudos, photos, and videos.
+Invite as many people as you’d like - each person can add as many kudos, photos, and videos as they'd like.

 Kudoboards can only be accessed by users whom you provide the unique Kudoboard link.
 Your Kudoboard is not listed publicly on our site, and we do not allow Kudoboards to be indexed by Google.
 We also have additional access settings (for instance, requiring a verified company email) available on Kudoboard for Business.

 Yes.
 You can adjust the delivery date of your Kudoboard at any time.
 You can also set whether we deliver the board automatically on your behalf, or you send it yourself to the recipient.

 Once you have created a Kudoboard and scheduled a date for delivery, there are three options to send out invitations to other contributors.
 You can copy/paste the unique board link into your own message to contributors, invite through facebook, or use our system to email an invitation to contributors.

 There are a couple steps you can take to ensure your contributors engage:

 a) Show, don't tell.
 Before you invite others to contribute, write a nice kudo and post photos and videos yourself.

 b) Remind contributors about the board the day before it's supposed to be delivered.

 Yes.
 People can contribute to the Kudoboard after the delivery date.
 When this happens, the creator and recipient receive a notification that a new entry to the Kudoboard has been made so they don't miss it.